tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### Get to know the Figma plugins

-Instead of creating all the styles of your system by hand, I highly recommend You let the 2 Utopia Figma plugins do this for You.
-They help You generate all the building blocks of the Utopia design system -- the type scales, the spacing palettes and the grids in Figma.
+Instead of creating your system by hand, I highly recommend You let the 2 Utopia Figma plugins do this for You.
+They help You generate all the building blocks of the Utopia design system -- the type scales, the spacing palettes and the grids -- in Figma.
 You'll see.
 They also help with updating these as You iterate iterate itirate.

 For simplicity, this guide assumes that You're using at least the generator plugin.
-You can still do everything using just the Utopia website -- it'll just be more copy and pasting 🦾.
+You can still do everything using just the Utopia website -- it'll just be a little more work 🦾.

 -   You might read the [community page for the generator plugin](https://www.figma.com/community/plugin/951884648789524000/Utopia-%2F-Fluid-type-%2B-space-calculator) or the dedicated article [Getting started with Utopia Figma plugins](https://utopia.fyi/blog/get-started-with-utopia-figma-plugins/) which covers both.
 If You know your Utopia basics, You might be able to just jump in and keep following these instructions.